Hayes Lane: History

 Bromley F.C. moved to Hayes Lane in 1938 from their previous ground, also on the same road.
 It initially featured a 2,500-seat stand on one side of the pitch, with the remainder of the pitch surrounded by banking.
 The ground was opened by Stanley Rous on 3 September 1938, with Walthamstow Avenue winning 6–1.
 The record attendance at the ground of 10,798 was set on 24 September 1948 for a friendly game between Bromley and a Nigeria XI.
 Floodlights were installed in 1960, and were formally switched on for a game between Japan and an Isthmian League XI on 27 September.

 The banking was later replaced by concrete terracing, with both ends of the pitch later covered.
 The original stand burned down in October 1992, and was replaced by a much smaller 320-seat stand, which was opened the following year.
 Seats obtained from the London Aquatics Centre were installed behind one goal to meet ground grading regulations after promotion to the National League.

-In April 2017 the club announced that work would begin on construction of a 1,450-seat stand at the south end of the ground, and that the playing surface would be converted from grass to 3G.
+In April 2017 the club announced that work would begin on construction of a 1,485-seat stand at the south end of the ground, and that the playing surface would be converted from grass to 3G.
 The stand was officially opened on 20 July 2019 and named in honour of former club chairman Glyn Beverly.

+In 2020 Bromley made improvements to the Main Stand (John Fiorini Stand).
+The works included the addition of a second storey and an extension to the existing ground-floor facilities, providing a new main entrance, club shop and additional office space.
+The works improved the facilities within the stand and increased the number of seats in the stand by 128 up to 411.
+Although this did not increase the overall capacity of Hayes Lane, instead it replaced some of the existing standing capacity.

-Following Bromley's promotion to League Two in 2024, the playing surface was reverted to grass in order to comply with league regulations.
+Following promotion to League Two in 2024, Bromley were required to make improvements to Hayes Lane in order to comply with EFL regulations.
+During the summer of 2024, the artificial playing surface was removed and replaced with a natural grass pitch.
+A new covered seated stand was also installed on the eastern side of the North Terrace to provide additional covered accommodation, this section makes up part of the away allocation.

-Crystal Palace Women played their home games at the stadium between 2014 and 2023.
-The stadium was also home to Cray Wanderers from 1998 until 2024.

-London City Lionesses moved their home to Hayes Lane in 2024.
+In November 2024 the club confirmed they were ready to proceed with plans to demolish the existing East terrace and replace it with a steeper, roofed stand featuring a new concourse and space for up to 2,230 supporters.
+The redevelopment was driven by the club's recent promotion and the requirement to meet EFL ground regulations.
+During the redevelopment period, away supporters were temporarily relocated to a section of the Glyn Beverley Stand.